PlutoLang/plutolang.github.io/docs/Runtime Environment/Class Reference/Vector3.md

 ### `__tostring`

-As seen above, the `__tostring` method provides a string representation of the class.
+As seen above, the `__tostring` metamethod provides a string representation of the class.

 ### `__add`, `__sub`, `__mul`, `__div`